-Steve Reich was born in New York in October 1936 and grew up both there and in California.
+Steve Reich was born in New York on October 3rd 1936, and grew up both there and in California.
 A student of music and philosophy, he was taught by some of the most respected composers of the 20th century, including Luciano Berio and Darius Milhaud.

 A great many music venues around the world have commissioned Steve Reich to write something for them, including the Barbican in London, the Festival d’Automne in Paris for the 200th anniversary of the French Revolution, and the Brooklyn Academy of Music for a piece that was premiered there by the guitarist Pat Metheny.

-Reich’s back-catalogue is certainly eclectic: it includes symphonies and concertos alongside a digital video opera and pieces that feature taped speech interwoven with musical melodies.
+Reich’s back-catalogue is certainly eclectic: it includes symphonies and concertos, alongside a digital video opera and pieces that feature taped speech interwoven with musical melodies.

 Together with Philip Glass, Steve Reich is the most well-known founder of what is now known as minimalist music: the repetition, over a sustained period of time, of specific notes or phrases, often to very hypnotic effect.